AlexIoannides/kubernetes-mlops/README.md

 ### Install the Seldon-Core Python Package

 We're using [Pipenv](https://pipenv.readthedocs.io/en/latest/) to manage the Python dependencies for this project.
-To install `seldon-core` into a virtual environment that is only used by this project use,
+To install `seldon-core` into a virtual environment managed by Pipenv for use only by this project use,

 ```bash
 pipenv install --python 3.6 seldon-core
 ```

+Note, that we are specifying Python 3.6 explicitly, as at the time of writing Seldon-Core does not work with Python 3.7.
 If you don't wish to use `pipenv` you can install `seldon-core` using `pip` into whatever environment is most convenient and then drop the use of `pipenv run` when testing with Seldon-Core (below).

 ### Building an ML Component for Seldon